Monte Attell: Retirement, and death

 Attell initially retired from boxing in 1916, largely as the result of an eye infection that eventually led to his going blind in the eye.
 He had lost most of his vision in the other eye as a result of injuries sustained during his fight with Owen Moran in May 1905.
-One of his last bouts was a seven-round knockout loss on October 16, 1930, to Marty Taylor, known as Kid Taylor, a featherweight who had fought but not beaten several quality boxers.
-In his youth, he had knocked out Taylor on April 21, 1905 in New York.
+One of his last bouts was a seven-round knockout loss on October 30, 1916, to Marty Taylor, known as Kid Taylor, a featherweight who had fought but not beaten several quality boxers.
+In his youth, he had knocked out Taylor on April 21, 1905, in New York.

 In a final return to boxing on January 19, 1917, Attell lost to Manchester boxer Joe Morgan in Boston.
 Attell received a terrific lacing in the fifth, and appeared to be behind on points in every round, before he was put down for the count in the sixth by his opponent.
 Although he had fought some quality opposition, Attell did not win a single fight in 1916.

 In time, a failed business and the Great Depression of the late 1920s and early 1930s wiped out his savings.
 By February 1923, according to one source, Attell was short on funds, blind, and residing at the Alameda County Hospital.
 While blind, he was forced at one point to sell peanuts and cigarettes at fights to raise money, while a young man led him to his customers.
 Hearing of his plight, Jack Dempsey later financed a cigar stand in San Francisco that supplied Attell a decent living for many years.
 He was married to wife Mary, formerly Mary Forman, but had no children of their own.
 In 1957, he suffered a heart attack and retired to Palo Alto for a period.
-After his passing in 1960 at his home on South Court in Palo Alto, he was interred in Cypress Lawn Memorial Park in the San Francisco suburb, Colma, California, the city in which he had first taken his World Bantamweight title.
+He died in 1960 at his home on South Court in Palo Alto.